otrv4/otrv4/otrv4.md

 If one prekey message is received:

-  * If the prekey message is valid, decide whether to send a non-interactive auth message based on whether the long term key in the use profile is trusted or not.
+  * If the prekey message is valid, decide whether to send a non-interactive auth message if the long term key in the use profile is trusted or not.

 If many prekey messages are received: